 NISO Working Group Connections LIVE!

-NISO will continue our successful new program we introduced to you last year, Working Group Connections LIVE!
+NISO is happy to introduce a new program for 2015, Working Group Connections LIVE!
 These events will be free and open to all, and registrations will be managed through an RSVP survey.
 There is no limit to attendance, and information on how to participate in these webinars will be listed on the event page.

 The NISO Working Groups are an integral part of advancing best practices and information standards in the library community.
 The groups are comprised of volunteers in the library, vendor, and publisher communities who may all have a specific interest in protocols, initiatives, and other related projects.
 NISO strives to engage these groups by forming working groups and coming together around issues and challenges that impact the entire community.